Author Guidelines

 Original Articles: Original Articles should be high-quality research papers demonstrating scientific study results.
 This is the most common type of journal manuscript used to publish complete reports of data from research.
 Original Articles should contain a structured abstract limited to 250 words.
 Please use the following headings in the abstract: Background, Methods, Results, and Conclusions.
 The main text should be limited to 3500 comments and organized into the following sections: Introduction, Materials and Methods, Results, and Discussion.

 Review Articles: Articles should contain comprehensive and balanced literature reviews that combine and analyze existing knowledge on a topic relevant to infectious diseases in clinical practice.
 Review articles should include an unstructured abstract limited to 250 words.
 The main text should be limited to 5000 comments and organized into appropriate subheadings.
+The primary reference is required to contain a minimum of 20 scholarly sources directly relevant to the research topic.
+Only scholarly sources published within the last five-year period are to be included.

 Case Reports: Case reports should be concise descriptions that primarily focus on a clinical case's unique manifestations or new observations.
 These articles report specific instances of exciting phenomena.
 A goal of Case Studies is to make other researchers aware of the possibility that a particular phenomenon might occur.
 Case reports should contain an unstructured abstract limited to 150 words, and the main text should be limited to 1500 words.
 The main text should include a description of the case and = a discussion about the issue.
 Case reports used to illustrate a topic and are accompanied by a comprehensive literature review should be submitted as Review Articles.